nbarnum/terraform-proxmox-demo/README.md

 3. Login to the PVE admin UI and confirm the VM template was created as expected

-4. On you local machine, export environment variables for PVE username and password
+4. Back on your local machine, export environment variables for PVE username and password

     Replace this username and password with your PVE creds: